 { ...your normal OpenAI request body... }

-Alternative: SDK wrapper approach (for teams not using a proxy):
+Alternative: SDK wrapper (for teams not using a proxy):

 def call_llm(prompt, feature_name, tenant_id):